 When we were first widowed, none of us were educated to know that grief is a normal process that takes its own time.
 We hope and expect the sense of loss to subside quickly and automatically.
 But, our emotional triggers overpower us and our world stops.
 But, we regain strength and we move forward.

 Spending some time each day in our own sanctuary or protected place lets us fully grieve.
 That's better than trying to avoid feelings by sticking to a routine.

 Some of us felt guilty as we experienced both grief and release.
-Yes, you had a deep love, but letting go means you're human.
+Yes, we had a deep love, but letting go means you're human.
 After your loved one dies, we could fear we were partially responsible in some way for their death.
-No worries, you did everything you could to make decisions based on what information you had to work with.
+No worries, we did everything we could to make decisions based on what information we had to work with.

 You are welcome to attend more than one weekly Widows/Widowers Support Group.
 Each group facilitator coordinates the sharing of widowed experiences.
 As an active listener, you can learn what hurts as well as what works.

 Acceptance of the death of a loved one marks a transition in life.
 Being ready to move on involves coping with pain and grief.
 Someday, you will reestablish priorities and focus on what truly matters.
 Each day it gets more tolerable.
-That's our new beginning and we hope to help you get there.
+That's our new beginning and we don't tell someone to get over it.
+We hope to help you get throught it.